Warby Parker (NYSE:WRBY) Downgraded to “Sell” at Zacks Investment Research

-Warby Parker (NYSE:WRBY – Get Rating) was downgraded by Zacks Investment Research from a “hold” rating to a “sell” rating in a research report issued on Tuesday, Zacks.com reports.
+Zacks Investment Research cut shares of Warby Parker (NYSE:WRBY – Get Rating) from a hold rating to a sell rating in a research note released on Tuesday morning, Zacks.com reports.

 According to Zacks, “Warby Parker Inc. is a direct-to-consumer eyewear brand.
 Warby Parker Inc. is based in NEW YORK. “

-Other equities analysts have also recently issued reports about the stock.
-The Goldman Sachs Group reduced their price objective on shares of Warby Parker from $42.00 to $36.00 in a research note on Friday, March 18th.
-Morgan Stanley reduced their price objective on shares of Warby Parker from $57.00 to $24.00 in a research note on Friday, March 18th.
-Evercore ISI started coverage on shares of Warby Parker in a research note on Friday, March 18th.
-They issued a “hold” rating and a $39.00 price objective on the stock.
-Citigroup reduced their price objective on shares of Warby Parker from $54.00 to $41.00 and set a “buy” rating on the stock in a research note on Friday, March 18th.
-Finally, Loop Capital reduced their price objective on shares of Warby Parker from $52.00 to $27.00 in a research note on Friday, March 18th.
-One research analyst has rated the stock with a sell rating, four have given a hold rating and five have given a buy rating to the stock.
-Based on data from MarketBeat, Warby Parker has a consensus rating of “Hold” and an average target price of $42.00.
+WRBY has been the subject of a number of other reports.
+Evercore ISI started coverage on shares of Warby Parker in a report on Friday, March 18th.
+They set a hold rating and a $39.00 price objective for the company.
+Loop Capital reduced their price objective on shares of Warby Parker from $52.00 to $27.00 in a report on Friday, March 18th.
+The Goldman Sachs Group cut their price target on shares of Warby Parker from $42.00 to $36.00 in a report on Friday, March 18th.
+Telsey Advisory Group cut their price target on shares of Warby Parker from $69.00 to $60.00 and set an outperform rating for the company in a report on Friday, March 18th.
+Finally, Citigroup cut their price target on shares of Warby Parker from $54.00 to $41.00 and set a buy rating for the company in a report on Friday, March 18th.
+One equities research analyst has rated the stock with a sell rating, four have issued a hold rating and five have given a buy rating to the stock.
+According to MarketBeat.com, the stock has an average rating of Hold and an average target price of $42.00.

-Warby Parker (NYSE:WRBY – Get Rating) last issued its quarterly earnings results on Thursday, March 17th.
-The company reported ($0.08) earnings per share for the quarter, beating analysts’ consensus estimates of ($0.09) by $0.01.
+Warby Parker (NYSE:WRBY – Get Rating) last posted its quarterly earnings results on Thursday, March 17th.
+The company reported ($0.08) earnings per share (EPS) for the quarter, topping the consensus estimate of ($0.10) by $0.02.
 The company had revenue of $132.89 million during the quarter, compared to analyst estimates of $133.35 million.
 The business’s revenue for the quarter was up 17.8% on a year-over-year basis.
-During the same period in the prior year, the business earned ($0.04) EPS.
-Equities analysts anticipate that Warby Parker will post -0.01 earnings per share for the current fiscal year.
+During the same quarter in the prior year, the business earned ($0.04) earnings per share.
+Sell-side analysts predict that Warby Parker will post -0.01 earnings per share for the current fiscal year.

-In related news, major shareholder Durable Capital Partners Lp acquired 404,673 shares of the business’s stock in a transaction that occurred on Wednesday, February 23rd.
-The shares were acquired at an average cost of $27.41 per share, with a total value of $11,092,086.93.
-The purchase was disclosed in a legal filing with the SEC, which is available at this link.
-Also, CEO David Abraham Gilboa sold 5,354 shares of the business’s stock in a transaction on Thursday, March 10th.
+In other news, CEO David Abraham Gilboa sold 5,354 shares of Warby Parker stock in a transaction that occurred on Thursday, March 10th.
 The shares were sold at an average price of $25.00, for a total transaction of $133,850.00.
-The disclosure for this sale can be found here.
-Over the last ninety days, insiders purchased 2,657,399 shares of company stock worth $90,284,109 and sold 30,446 shares worth $857,968.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
+Also, major shareholder Durable Capital Partners Lp acquired 58,389 shares of the firm’s stock in a transaction that occurred on Thursday, January 6th.
+The shares were purchased at an average price of $41.25 per share, with a total value of $2,408,546.25.
+The disclosure for this purchase can be found here.
+In the last quarter, insiders have bought 2,446,464 shares of company stock valued at $81,015,626 and have sold 30,446 shares valued at $857,968.

-A number of hedge funds have recently modified their holdings of WRBY.
-Baillie Gifford & Co. acquired a new stake in Warby Parker in the 3rd quarter valued at $264,771,000.
-State of Michigan Retirement System acquired a new position in shares of Warby Parker during the 3rd quarter worth about $3,036,000.
-CenterStar Asset Management LLC acquired a new position in shares of Warby Parker during the 3rd quarter worth about $99,000.
-Allen Operations LLC acquired a new position in shares of Warby Parker during the 3rd quarter worth about $1,563,000.
-Finally, TD Asset Management Inc. acquired a new position in shares of Warby Parker during the 3rd quarter worth about $14,797,000.
-Hedge funds and other institutional investors own 80.44% of the company’s stock.
+A number of institutional investors and hedge funds have recently made changes to their positions in WRBY.
+General Catalyst Group Management LLC bought a new position in Warby Parker in the third quarter valued at approximately $511,303,000.
+D1 Capital Partners L.P. lifted its stake in Warby Parker by 64.4% in the fourth quarter.
+D1 Capital Partners L.P. now owns 13,404,023 shares of the company’s stock valued at $624,091,000 after buying an additional 5,250,941 shares in the last quarter.
+Capital Research Global Investors lifted its stake in Warby Parker by 158.2% in the fourth quarter.
+Capital Research Global Investors now owns 4,563,269 shares of the company’s stock valued at $212,466,000 after buying an additional 2,795,782 shares in the last quarter.
+Suvretta Capital Management LLC bought a new position in Warby Parker in the third quarter valued at approximately $53,050,000.
+Finally, Victory Capital Management Inc. bought a new position in Warby Parker in the fourth quarter valued at approximately $37,778,000.
+80.44% of the stock is currently owned by hedge funds and other institutional investors.

 About Warby Parker (Get Rating)